veerleprins/Guess.jpg/README.md

 - [x] Add good styling so that Guess.jpeg looks nice to look at.
 - [x] Add user names to the chat.
-- [ ] Provide a hint option when users cannot guess the image.

 </details>